Sahil-k1509/cmd_pokemon/README.md

 0. Your System must have [python installed](https://www.python.org/)  .
 1. Download the code and extract it.
 2. Open terminal(Command prompt) in the folder where code is present.
-3. You will need to download some modules before running game!
+3. Install the required packages using the following command:
-    `pip install colorama, termcolor, pyfiglet`
+    `pip install -r requirements.txt`
 4. Run _**main.py**_ from Terminal using `python main.py` command
 ###### For **Other Users**:
 1. Download the code and extract it.